pocketworks/Reader/README.md

 * Optimised UI for iOS 7 style.
 * Implemented fast pagination as per [this pull request](https://github.com/vfr/Reader/pull/48).
 * Ditched the ReaderMainToolbar for the top toolbar.
-The viewer now uses the current UINavigationController's nav bar. **Note: this mean the the viewer is required to be shown in a UINavigationController isntance.
+The viewer now uses the current UINavigationController's nav bar. **Note: this means the the viewer is required to be shown in a UINavigationController isntance.
 See below.**
-* Ditched cluttered bar button items in favor of a 'thumbs' and a 'more' UIBarButtonItem.
+* Ditched cluttered bar button items in favor of two UIBarButtonItems.
 * Added ability to open PDF in other apps.
 * Moved all framework files into dedicated folder (ReaderFramework).
 * Moved assets into Reader.bundle file in /ReaderFramework.
 * Added UIPopover approach for iPad actions (see [here](http://imgur.com/rg25feZ)).

 Here's how it looks now: